 The two-disc Bobby “The Brain” Heenan DVD set takes a look back at the career of arguably the greatest pro wrestling manager ever.
 The first disc is your typical WWE documentary which takes a retrospective look at the WWE Hall of Fame manager.
 But it is the second disc loaded with Bobby Heenan classics that makes this set worthwhile.

 The first disc is done documentary style without hosts.
 The ..click here to read more

 The number one way to make money in pro wrestling is with a great feud.
 Nothing draws bigger at the box office than a rivalry pitting good vs. evil.
 Today I spotlight one of professional wrestling’s greatest feuds.

 Over 25 years later all you have to do is mention Hulk Hogan vs. Paul Orndorff to the fans that lived it and you will get smiles and memories.
 Paul Orndorff vs. Hogan even decades later remains one of the most memorable rivalries of arguably the biggest period in pro wrestling.
 That is why it will always go down as one of pro wrestling’s greatest feuds.

 Most fans think of the Hogan vs. Orndorff series as the great 86-87 run.
 Yet there was a prelude to this great rivalry that actually traces back two years earlier.
-Paul Orndorff was red hot as a heel when Hogan ..click here to read more
+Paul Orndorff was red hot as ..click here to read more

 Bobby Heenan, hulk hogan, Paul Orndorff, Roddy Piper, wrestlemania, wwf